 - Esophageal cancer.
-In its recently released report, the WHO has raised concerns that drinking coffee (or other beverages) at temperatures higher than 149° F may increase the risk of esophageal cancer.
+In a 2016 report, the WHO raised concerns that drinking coffee (or other beverages) at temperatures higher than 149° F may increase the risk of esophageal cancer.
 However, this is not unique to coffee.
 And drinking coffee at such high temperatures is unusual among most coffee drinkers in the US.

 - Cardiovascular disease.
 Studies linking coffee consumption to cardiovascular disease have mostly observed it with higher consumption (well above four cups per day), and some of these studies did not account for smoking, which often accompanies coffee consumption and is, of course, an important cardiovascular disease risk factor on its own.
 Other concerns include modest and temporary elevations in blood pressure, and fast or abnormal heart rhythms.

 - Bothersome, but mostly minor, side effects.
 The caffeine in coffee can impair sleep, cause a “speedy” or jittery feeling, and even cause anxiety.
 Heartburn, frequent urination (because caffeine is a diuretic), and palpitations are problematic for some coffee drinkers.

 A new move by the WHO… and others